kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ### Goals

-* Achieve seamless node capacity expansion through resource hotplug.
+* Achieve seamless node capacity resized through dynamic node resource reconfiguration.
 * Enable the re-initialization of resource managers (CPU manager, memory manager) and kube runtime manager without reset to accommodate alterations in the node's resource allocation.
 * Recalculating and updating swap memory limit for existing pods.

 ### Non-Goals

 * Dynamically adjust system reserved and kube reserved values.
-* Hot unplug of node resources.
 * Update the autoscaler to utilize resource hotplug.
 * Re-balance workloads across the nodes.
 * Update runtime/NRI plugins with host resource changes.

 ## Proposal

-This KEP strives to enable node resource hot plugging by making the kubelet to watch and retrieve machine resource information from cAdvisor's cache as and when it changes, cAdvisor's cache is already updated periodically.
+This KEP strives to enable node resource reconfigurable by making the kubelet to watch and retrieve machine resource information from cAdvisor's cache as and when it changes as it's already updated periodically.
 The kubelet will fetch this information, subsequently entrusting the node status updater to disseminate these updates at the node level across the cluster.
 Moreover, this KEP aims to refine the initialization and reinitialization processes of resource managers, including the memory manager and CPU manager, to ensure their adaptability to changes in node configurations.
-With this proposal it's also necessary to recalculate and update swap limit for the pods that had been existing before resize.
-But this carries a small overhead due to recalculation of swap.
+With this proposal it is also necessary to recalculate and update swap limit for the pods that had been existing before resize which carries a small overhead.

 ### User Stories